-Venice Beach skate park, Los Angeles, CA, US best beaches.
+Venice Beach skate park, Los Angeles, CA, best America beaches.
 Photo Cookaa

 The US, the world’s third largest country, has 12, 383 miles of coast (19, 924 kms) with a vast variety of beaches on three sides, from untouched nature reserves to funky city beaches, from the Atlantic’s chilly expanses to the Pacific’s wild surf play grounds, you name it, they got it.